 Luckily there are companies that offer full-service ad management, and help you make a lot more.
 Some of the top ad management companies are Mediavine, Adthrive, and Ezoic.

-They also have loads of resources (from in-depth blog posts to their podcast, Theory of Content), which have taught most of what I know.
+They also have loads of resources (from in-depth blog posts to their podcast, Theory of Content), which have taught me just about everything I know about blogging.

 Affiliate links are another way I make money.
 I’m a part of the Amazon Affiliate program, (or Amazon Associates), which is an affiliate marketing program.

-It’s free sign up for this program, and I get a small referral fee whenever someone clicks on a product link I’ve shared in a blog post (if they end up buying that product on Amazon).
+It’s free sign up for this program and I get a small referral fee whenever someone clicks on a product link that I’ve shared in a blog post (if they end up buying that product on Amazon).

-I like affiliate links because I feel like it’s a win-win for everyone involved.
+I like affiliate links because I feel like it’s a win-win for everyone.
 It encourages me to link the products that I actually use in my blog posts, which can be very helpful for my readers.

-It’s nice to be able to direct my readers to the products they need for different recipes and cake designs.
+It’s nice to be able to direct my readers to the products they need for different recipes or cake designs.

-Whether I link a unique silicone mold I used to make a snake skin pattern, or a specific cast-iron cake stand that I swear by, people know exactly what I’m using and how to get it.
+Whether I link a specific silicone mold or my favorite cast-iron cake stand, people know exactly what I’m using and where to get it.